hoangv11/hoangv11.github.io/essays/technical-essay.md

 ## Skills I Hope To Develop

 During my journey in computer science so far through academics or outside projects, I have developed an understanding in some of the core principles of programming such as data structures and algorithms which can be carried on to many of the new skills I hope to develop.
 I would love to learn and gain more experience in some technical fields such as data science, machine learning and artificial intelligence.
 With the skills I have learned thus far, I strive to continue to polish them through creating new projects or practicing leet code which could also help me later on with technical interviews.
+Other than technical skills, I also hope to improve in areas specifically team work and communication.
+By participating more in collaborative projects, I wish to enhance my abilites in working with groups, communication and just striving in a team environment.

 ## The Next Step

+For my future, I hope to go down the path towards becoming a data scientist.
+Data science has been especially appealing to me because of my love for math and numbers.
+Through data science we are able to take raw data and create meaningful insight and predicitions with that data.
+Due to the rapid changes and new innovations in technology, machine learning and aritificial intelligence has also been on the rise.
+I have also found machine learing and AI fascinating and hope to go down a path that combines the three together.